sj1999-BIT/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+WedFast is a **desktop app for organising weddings, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, WedFast can get your contact management tasks done faster than traditional GUI apps.

-* Table of Contents
+## Table of Contents
-{:toc}
+* Quickstart
+* Features
+  * Add a contact
+  * Delete a contact
+  * Edit contact
+  * List contact
+  * Group Contacts
+  * View Instructions
+  * Keep Track of important information
+  * Add Price Tags to contacts
+  * Filter contacts
+  * Undo last change
+  * Set of commands that are customizable by the user
+  * Reminder via email (scheduler)
+* FAQ
+* Command Summary

 --------------------------------------------------------------------------------------------------------------------